On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Introduction

 \section{Introduction}

 We study bounded solutions $(Y,Z,U)$ to backward stochastic differential equations with jumps

 which are jointly driven by a Brownian motion $B$ and a compensated random measure $\widetilde{\mu}=\mu-\nu^{\PP}$ of some integer-valued random measure $\mu$ on a probability space $(\Omega,\cal{F},\PP)$.
 This is an extension of the classical BSDE theory on Wiener space towards BSDEs which involve jumps (JBSDEs), that are driven by the compensated random measure $\widetilde{\mu}$, and do evolve on non-Brownian filtrations.
-Such JBSDEs do involve an additional stochastic integral with respect to the compensated jump measure $\widetilde{\mu}$ whose integrand $U$, in contrast to the integrand $Z$, typically takes values in an infinite dimensional function space instead of an Euclidean space.
+Such JBSDEs do involve an additional stochastic integral with respect to the compensated jump measure $\widetilde{\mu}$ whose integrand $U$, differently from $Z$, typically takes values in an infinite dimensional function space instead of an Euclidean space.